Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 From there, you have two options:

 1. Handling the deployment of your other resources separately, for instance using the AWS CDK.
 [Sebastian Bille](https://dev.to/tastefulelk) wrote [a cool article](https://dev.to/aws-builders/combining-serverless-framework-aws-cdk-1dg0) about this subject.
 The main consequence of this approach is having two separate stacks that deploy independently.
-A situation might arise where one of the two deployment fails.
-Having only one deployment process for your application solves this downside.
+Nevertheless, one of the deployments might fail, for instance, due to circular dependencies between the two stacks - e.g. SQS => Lambda => SQS flow.

 2. Have Serverless Framework provision your resources as part of its deployment cycle.
 The trade-off is having to write vanilla Cloud Formation.
 If you've never done it before, believe me, it's a DevX faux-pas 🙅.
 Thankfully, [Fred Barthelet](https://dev.to/fredericbarthelet) wrote [an awesome article](https://dev.to/kumo/serverless-framework-aws-cdk-1dnf) on how to replace vanilla Cloud Formation by AWS CDK constructs.

 Essentially, `aws-cdk` stack classes have a transpilation method that allows the dev-friendly Typescript code you wrote to be transpiled to Cloud formation.
-The downside to this process is the necessity to write a lot of boilerplate code everytime you need a new resource (SQS queue, etc.).
+The downside to this process is the necessity to write a lot of boilerplate code every time you need a new resource (SQS queue, etc.).

-These two solutions solve many interesting use-cases that developers face when building cloud native apps:
+These two solutions solve many interesting use-cases that developers face when building cloud-native apps:

 ![Serverless applications building blocks based on AWS cloud services](./assets/lambda_sqs_dynamodb.png)